Christine Quinn Lies On A Palm Tree In Impossibly Tiny Swimsuit In Bora Bora

 Christine Quinn put her flawless figure on show in a seriously tiny swimsuit while soaking up the sun in Bora Bora this week.
 The Selling Sunset star and real estate agent stunned fans with her January 25 upload, in which she arched her back while leaning on a palm tree.

 The 31-year-old shared two stunning photos from the beach.
-In the first, she lay back on the bark as it grew sideways out the sand.
-She rested her back and booty on the wood and bent her toned, left leg with her right bare foot on the floor and both hands on her forehead.
+In the first, she reclined on a tree, which grew almost sideways out of the sand.
+She rested her back and booty on the trunk and bent her toned, left leg, with her right foot on the ground and both hands on her forehead.

 Christine flashed plenty of her toned torso in the minuscule black swim number, which completely exposed her flat tummy.
 It appeared to have only a tiny piece of material over her chest and another that stretched over her hips and around her back.

-She tilted her head upwards towards the stunning bright blue sky as her long, blond locks cascaded down.
+She tilted her head up toward the stunning bright blue sky as her long, blond locks cascaded down.

-The stunning beach scenery surrounded her, including a collection of palm trees in the background that grew around the crystal clear ocean.
+The stunning beach scenery surrounded her, including a collection of palm trees which grew around the crystal clear water.

 "Damn girl," commented Real Housewives of New Jersey star Melissa Gorga with a fire symbol.

-“Body ody ody ody,” a fan wrote alongside three of the same emoji, referring to the Megan Thee Stallion song.
+"Body ody ody ody," a user wrote alongside three of the same emoji, referring to the Megan Thee Stallion song.

-“Body goals,” another commented with a kissing lips emoji.
+"Body goals," another admirer commented with a kissing lips emoji.

-“WOW okay queen we weren’t ready,” another wrote with several fire, loudly crying faces, and heart eye face symbols.
+"WOW okay queen we weren't ready," another person wrote with several fire, loudly crying faces, and heart eye face symbols.

 Christine's latest upload amassed more than 85,300 likes and 1,600-plus comments in under 14 hours, making it a hit with her 1.5 million followers.